Best Healthier Beef Lasagna Recipe: Diabetic Friendly Cooking With Whole Wheat Pasta

 6. Once the pasta has boiled for at least 5-6 minutes, drain it well.

-7. Use foil to line a large baking pan which can take the weight of all the ingredients.
+7. Use foil to line a large baking pan which can take the weight of all the ingredients for the beef lasagna.

 8. Grease the foil with olive oil.